discordjs/guide/guide/interactions/buttons.md

 ```

 ::: tip
-The custom id is a dev defined string that can hold up to 100 characters.
+The custom ID is a developer-defined string of up to 100 characters.
 :::

 Restart your bot and then send the command to a channel your bot has access to.
 If all goes well, you should see something like this: